abstractionmage/unofficial-porkbun-ddns-python/README.md

     python3 porkbun-ddns.py --wildcard example.com -s

 Please note that wildcard records do not apply to the root domain and you'll need to create a root domain record in addition to the wildcard record if you wish to match all incoming DNS requests for the domain.

+#### IP Caching

+To only create/update DNS records if your IP address has actually changed, supply that `--cache-ip` argument:

+    python3 porkbun-ddns.py --cache-ip example.com

 #### Manual IP Address override
 Create/update a corresponding wildcard DNS record on the root domain, but instead of detecting the IP address, use this manually-specified IP address instead.